-If you can not log in to the staging site created by WP STAGING the following potential reasons could be responsible:
+If you can not log in to the WordPress staging site created by WP STAGING, the following tips can solve this for you:

-WP Staging creates an extra authentication form in front of your website to prevent your site from being accessed by other people or search engines.
+WP STAGING creates an extra authentication form in front of your website to prevent your site from being accessed by other visitors or search engines.

 It looks similar to that:

-The Free Version only allows you to disable the authentication at all:
+The basic Version only allows you to disable the authentication at all on the same settings page:

-Go to WP Staging > Settings and disable the login prompt by allowing all users accessing your staging site:
+Go to WP STAGING > Settings and disable the login prompt by allowing all users to access your staging site:

 After that, you need to create a new staging site to make this option available to it.

-Alternatively, you can disable WP Staging on the existing staging site by renaming its plugin folder wp-content/plugins/wp-staging(-pro)
+Alternatively, you can disable WP STAGING on the existing staging site by renaming its plugin folder wp-content/plugins/wp-staging(-pro) to something else.

 Do you run a security plugin on your live/staging website, for instance, WordFence, WP Spamshield, HideMyLogin, or anything similar?